The Canna Unicorns Group Provides These Main Services…

 - Management Team: This is an important section.
 We need bio’s and resumes.
 Depending on how far your vision goes, there are requirements regarding the Board of Directors necessary to go for a public listing.
 The concept of “stacking the board” with top resumes is always a good discussion to have.

 - Risk Factors: This is the most extensive section in the document set, particularly for cannabis.
 Our set of cannabis risk factors has already been approved “without comment” by the SEC, and this is one of the values we bring to the table.
-Our goal is to have MINIMAL back and forth with the SEC once the documents are submitted.
+With proper ‘risk factors’ the company owner can sleep well at night.

 - A discussion of your current legal advisors.
 In general we prefer to work with our attorney group for this very specific set of legal rules.
 Typically they will interact with your business law firm to integrate your capital engineering to a satisfactory conclusion.